doguilmak/Classify-Rock-Paper-Scissors-with-Convolutional-Neural-Networks/README.md

 ## Methodology

-For understanding the methodology you are free to visit the [CNN Explainer](https://poloclub.github.io/cnn-explainer/) website.
+For understanding the methodology of convolutional neural networks, you are free to visit the [CNN Explainer](https://poloclub.github.io/cnn-explainer/) website.